capytaine/capytaine/docs/features.rst

 Experimental features
 ---------------------

-* Hierarchical matrices with low-rank blocks for faster simulations.
 * Toeplitz matrices for faster simulations for floating bodies with local symmetries or for regular arrays of identical floating bodies.

 Roadmap